Dumpster diving! The rise of the freegan

 Bring bags and boxes

 Depending on how you are transporting your newly-rescued food home, it can be nice to protect your backpack or vehicle from potentially sticky food (don’t worry, you can wash it when you get back).
-I don’t own a car, so for me, that means I carry all the food home in a large duffel bag lined with plastic bags.
+I don’t own a car, so for me, that means I carry all my dumpster diving finds home in a large duffel bag lined with plastic bags.

 Bring a headlamp!